STUART W. KING, LTCOL, USMC

 He was once a member of VMI's class of 1919.

-At the beginning of the war, he was commanding officer of the Marine Barracks, U.S. Naval Base, Subic Bay, PI.
+At the beginning of the war, he was commanding officer of the Marine Barracks, U.S. Naval Base, Subic Bay, Philippines.
 That unit, which included 3 officers and 73 Marines, was disbanded on December 22, 1942 and personnel transferred to the 2nd Battalion, 4th Marines.
 Stuart became "technical advisor" and executive officer to Francis Bridget '21, a patrol plane pilot who was then also the commander of the Naval Battalion.
 They were involved in action on the Bataan peninsula and later on Corregidor island.

 The "Register of Commissioned and Warrant Officers of the United States Navy and Marine Corps" was published annually from 1815 through at least the 1970s; it provided rank, command or station, and occasionally billet until the beginning of World War II when command/station was no longer included.
 Scanned copies were reviewed and data entered from the mid-1840s through 1922, when more-frequent Navy Directories were available.